-The following guest post is courtesy of Anya Aratovskaya, VP of Institutional Sales at Advanced Markets.
+The following article was written by Anya Aratovskaya, VP of Institutional Sales at Advanced Markets.

 The MetaTrader 4 Bridge is one of the most popular add-ons for MT4 Servers.
 It was created in early 2000 and, ever since then, there have been many rumors as to who actually developed the first commercial version (of course, many industry veterans know the name).